amiyatulu/pobiquery/README.md

 How to add questions?

-Enter questions in questions.csv file with excel sheets and run the python code question_to_json.py file. question_to_json.py file will generate a qeustions.json file by taking data questions.csv
+Enter questions in questions.csv file with excel sheets and run the python code question_to_json.py file. question_to_json.py file will generate a qeustions.json file by taking data from questions.csv Supports latex and html